mrchrisster/rfid_spotify/README.md

 - It will fail to open a site but that doesn't matter
 - Just copy the link that it created and feed it back into spotify_play.py.
 It should say `Enter the URL you were redirected to:`
 - Done.
 You have successfully authenticated Spotify on your device

+- In the debug settings you should now see available devices, like `DEBUG:spotipy.client:RESULTS: {'devices': [{'id': 'd5ccf364d7d8aea34c81a34c602d25bcddb5812b', 'is_active': False, 'is_private_session': False, 'is_restricted': False, 'name': 'SHIELD', 'supports_volume': True, 'type': 'TV', 'volume_percent': 46}, {'id': '687d09a07390b7812e92fda0c6f9e6a993232679', 'is_active': False, 'is_private_session': False, 'is_restricted': False,`
+- Find your device you want to play songs on and update `DESIRED_DEVICE_NAME` in spotify_play.py